stasryzhov/design-patterns/README.md

 # design-patterns
-The repo contains examples of Design Patterns and Clean Code principles
+The repo contains examples of Design Patterns and Clean Code principles:
+* SOLID
+* Strategy Pattern